Proximal bundle methods for hybrid weakly convex composite optimization problems: Algorithm

 \section{Algorithm}

 This section contains four subsections.
 The first one describes the main problem and the assumptions made on it.
-The second one reviews the deterministic version of stochastic composite subgradient (SCS) method of \cite{davis2019stochastic} and its main complexity result.
-The third one presents a generic bundle update scheme and describes three special cases of it.
-The fourth one describes the proximal bundle framework (PBF) and describes its main complexity result.
+The second one reviews the deterministic version of stochastic proximal subgradient method of \cite{davis2019stochastic} and its main complexity result.
+The third one describes the proximal bundle framework (PBF) and describes its main complexity result.
+The last one presents two special instances of PBF.